Trump takes dim view of attempt by France's Macron to mediate Iran dispute

-NEW YORK (Reuters) - U.S. President Donald Trump on Monday dismissed French President Emmanuel Macron’s attempt to mediate between the United States and Iran on the dispute between the two countries.
+NEW YORK, Sept 23 (Reuters) - U.S. President Donald Trump on Monday dismissed French President Emmanuel Macron’s attempt to mediate between the United States and Iran on the dispute between the two countries.

 “We don’t need a mediator,” Trump told reporters on the sidelines of the United Nations General Assembly.
 “He’s (Macron) a friend of mine, but we’re not looking for any mediators.
 They know who to call.”